EXPLORE the south coast

 The southern coastline of Sri Lanka is one of the most divine in the world!
 Sandy beaches and lush turquoise water are portrayed against jungle-like palm tree formations.
 We put together a list of our favourites… Hit the button below to view the post.

 Create your very own Batik design!
 Visit Weligama’s Batik Centre, ran by Thilina’s aunt.
-During this two hour workshop you will learn how to make the pattern, using either strings or wax.
+During this workshop you will learn how to make the pattern, using either strings or wax.

-The price of the workshop is 2500 LKR and takes two to four hours.
-You can either bring your own item or design your own!
+The workshop takes two to four hours.
+You can also bring your own item or design your own!
 For this second option, you need to drop by the store two days in advance to pick your design and take measurements.
-Want to know more about this workshop?
-Read all about it on our blog!
+Want to know more about this workshop or secure your spot?
+Just drop us a message or talk to us once you are here!

 Always wanted to learn how to prepare and cook authentic Sri Lankan food?
 Then join this cooking class!
 The class takes up to two hours, depending on how many mouths need to be fed.
 You can choose if you wish to cook vegetarian, with fish or meat.